 Tips:

-Tan Son Nhat International Airport (SGN) is just 7km from District 1, but traffic can stretch the journey to 30-45 minutes during peak hours.
+Tan Son Nhat International Airport (SGN), managed by the Airports Corporation of Vietnam, is just 7km from District 1, but traffic can stretch the journey to 30-45 minutes during peak hours.

 Best options: